Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting False Phishing Reports on Twitter

 \subsubsection{Spread of Misinformation: Campaigns}

 We constructed a network based on \emph{following} relationships between all users in our false claim dataset using the Louvain Community Detection method~\cite{blondel2008fast}.
-We considered a directed graph as (x,y) $\in$ E does not necessarily mean that (y,x) $\in$ E. Figure~\ref{fig:communities} shows the communities that were detected.
 In total, our network has 121 nodes and 618 edges.
-This is only a subset of the users, as we were not able to obtain the followers of 34 accounts.
+This is only a subset of the users, as we were not able to obtain the following 27 accounts.
 The average weighted degree is 5.1.
-The longest shortest path or network diameter between nodes is 9, and the average path length from one randomly selected node to another is 2.47.
-In total, we were able to obtain 6 communities which are shown in different colors such as, pink (37 nodes), green (34 nodes), purple (22 nodes), red (22 nodes), blue (4 nodes), and light green (2 nodes).

-The biggest community shown in pink has 30.58\% of all the nodes, while the smallest community shown in light green has only 2 nodes.
-Interestingly, we found that 66 accounts posted the same false claims in their community.
-Also, the community shown in pink contributes to about 51\% of the false claims.
+The average path length from one randomly selected node to another is 2.47.
+In total, we were able to obtain 6 communities with 37, 34, 22, 22, 4, and 2 nodes.
+We found that 66 accounts posted the same false claims in their community.
+Also, the biggest community contributes to about 51\% of the false reports.